flowck/firmino.work/src/source/_posts/Sequelize-and-UUID-as-primary-key.md

 cover: "blog-images/sequelize-and-uuid-as-primary-key.jpg"
 ---

-By default sequelize models and migrations are generated with the column `id` as the primary key with the data type `INTEGER` and, with the option `autoIncrement` set to `true`.
-This means that each row will have a sequential `id` starting from `0`.
+By default sequelize models and migrations are generated with the column `id` as the primary key, the data type set to `INTEGER` and, with the option `autoIncrement` set to `true`.
+This means that each row will have a sequential `id` starting from `1`.

+### User migration file
 ```javascript
 'use strict';
 module.exports = {